The Hong Kong Stock Exchange is only Asia’s third largest. But it’s also the most internationally-focused and diverse one in the region.

 Boom Securities is a brokerage in Hong Kong which lets foreigners, including US citizens, open an account with relative ease.
 The process can started online, and afterwards, you’ll have to mail them some documents.
 Everything can be done from home and finished in about a week.

-You can also trade stocks in places like Thailand, South Korea, and Malaysia with a Boom account.
-They offer trading in over a dozen markets, most of them in Asia.
+You can also trade stocks in Thailand, South Korea, Malaysia and other markets with a Boom account.
+This makes a Hong Kong brokerage account a great way to start investing in Asia.

 Commissions are much higher than if you were to open a local account in each of these countries individually.
 But it’s still convenient having everything in one place.